minWang916/RTOS-irrigation-project/README.md

 - scheduler.c and scheduler.h: code for the cooperative scheduler
 - software_timer.c and software_timer.h: code for the timer

-Put all of these 5 files into the foler of the STM32 project and run on Proteus.
+Put all of these 5 files into the folder of the STM32 project and run on Proteus.